Experience economy: History

 This kind of behavior in a society has been observed and analysed much earlier by various authors and researchers.
 A good example can be found in the pioneering book of futurists Alvin and Heidi Toffler, Future Shock, first published in 1970, which Pine and Gilmore quote in their work.
 The Tofflers discuss rapid change in American society and explore ways for humans to adapt.
 In Chapter 10, The Experience Makers, they say that an economy is being created geared to the provision of psychic gratification, that a process of "psychologization" finds place and humans will strive for a better "quality of life".
-Manufacturers of goods will add a "psychic load" to basic products, the psychic component of services will expand and we will witness the raise of experience industries whose sole output consists of pre-programmed experiences, including simulated environments that offer customers a taste of adventure, danger, or other pleasure.
+Manufacturers of goods will add a "psychic load" to basic products, the psychic component of services will expand and we will witness the rise of experience industries whose sole output consists of pre-programmed experiences, including simulated environments that offer customers a taste of adventure, danger, or other pleasure.

 In the early 1980s, consumer behavior researchers had begun to question the hegemony of the information processing perspective on the ground that it may neglect important consumption phenomena like daydreams and emotional responses.
 Morris Holbrook and Elizabeth Hirschman argue in their paper "The Experiential Aspects of Consumption: Consumer Fantasies, Feelings, and Fun" for the recognition of experiential aspects of consumption.

 In 1992, German sociologist Gerhard Schulze researched inhabitants of the city of Nürnberg and did observe a new way of living where basic needs were covered and people merely were striving for a "nice living ("schönes Leben"), experiencing life ("er-leben").
-Schulze did summarise his findings with the wordings "Experience Society" in his book Die Erlebnisgesellschaft, which was translated into English as "The Experience Society" in 1995.
+Schulze summarised his findings using the words "Experience Society" in his book Die Erlebnisgesellschaft, translated into English as "The Experience Society" in 1995.
 In the experience society people behave differently as consumers.
 A transformation finds place from the need for goods that are generally useful or functional, to a need for goods that deliver an individual experience.
 Demand and offerings for these experiences meet at the "Experience Market" ("Erlebnismarkt").

 In 1996, Danish researcher Rolf Jensen of the Copenhagen Institute for Futures Studies writes in his article The Dream Society for The Futurist that American society is yielding to a society focused on dreams, adventure, spirituality, and feelings where the story that shapes feelings about a product will become a large part of what people buy when they buy the product.
 Jensen framed this trend as the commercialization of emotions.
 "In 25 years, what people buy will be mostly stories, legends, emotion, and lifestyle."

 Stages of marketing a good or service

-A core argument is that because of technology, increasing competition, and the increasing expectations of consumers, services today are starting to look like commodities.
+A core argument is that because of technology, increasing competition, and the increasing expectations of consumers, services today are starting to look like standardized goods.
 Products can be placed on a continuum from undifferentiated (referred to as commodities) to highly differentiated.
-Just as service markets build on goods markets which in turn build on commodity markets, so transformation and experience markets build on these newly commoditized services, e.g. Internet bandwidth, consulting help.
+Just as service markets build on goods markets, so transformation and experience markets build on these newly commoditized services, e.g. Internet bandwidth, consulting help.

 The classification for each stage in the evolution of products is: